algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Stack: ..., A: []byte, B: uint64 &rarr; ..., uint64
 - A uint64 formed from a range of big-endian bytes from A starting at B up to but not including B+8.
 If B+8 is larger than the array length, the program fails
 - Availability: v5

+## base64_decode e

+- Opcode: 0x5c {uint8 encoding index}
+- Stack: ..., A: []byte &rarr; ..., []byte
+- decode A which was base64-encoded using _encoding_ E. Fail if A is not base64 encoded with encoding E
+- **Cost**: 25
+- Availability: v7

+Decodes A using the base64 encoding E. Specify the encoding with an immediate arg either as URL and Filename Safe (`URLEncoding`) or Standard (`StdEncoding`).
+See <a href="https://rfc-editor.org/rfc/rfc4648.html#section-4">RFC 4648</a> (sections 4 and 5).
+It is assumed that the encoding ends with the exact number of `=` padding characters as required by the RFC.
+When padding occurs, any unused pad bits in the encoding must be set to zero or the decoding will fail.
+The special cases of `\n` and `\r` are allowed but completely ignored.
+An error will result when attempting to decode a string with a character that is not in the encoding alphabet or not one of `=`, `\r`, or `\n`.

+## json_ref r

+- Opcode: 0x5d {string return type}
+- Stack: ..., A: []byte, B: []byte &rarr; ..., any
+- return key B's value from a [valid](jsonspec.md) utf-8 encoded json object A
+- Availability: v7

+specify the return type with an immediate arg either as JSONUint64 or JSONString or JSONObject.

 ## balance